inetrg/inet/showcases/ethernet/preemption/doc/index.rst

    :align: center
    :width: 100%

 As expected, in the default case, the delay for the two priority categories are the same.
 The priority queue decreases the delay of the high priority frames and increases that of the low priority frames.
+Using preemption is even more effective in reducing delay of high priority frames.

-Using preemption has a similar effect but its more effective/Using preemption produces a similar effect but more effective/Using preemption is even more effective in reducing delay of high priority frames.
+..
+Using preemption has a similar effect but its more effective/Using preemption produces a similar effect but more effective/

 .. .. figure:: media/preemptive.png
    :align: center